awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types.md

 **EC2 instance is exfiltrating data through DNS queries\.**

 This finding informs you that there is an EC2 instance in your AWS environment with malware that uses DNS queries for outbound data transfers\.
 The result is the exfiltration of data\.
 Your EC2 instance might be compromised\.
 DNS traffic is not typically blocked by firewalls\.
 For example, malware in a compromised EC2 instance can encode data, \(such as your credit card number\), into a DSN query and send it to a remote DNS server that is controlled by an attacker\.
 For more information, see [Remediating a Compromised EC2 Instance](guardduty_remediate.md#compromised-ec2)\.

+### Trojan:EC2/PhishingDomainRequest\!DNS<a name="trojan11"></a>

+#### Finding description<a name="trojan11_description"></a>

+**EC2 instance is querying domains involved in phishing attacks\.
+Your EC2 instance might be compromised\.**

+This finding informs you that there is an EC2 instance in your AWS environment that is trying to query a domain involved in phishing attacks\.
+Phishing domains are set up by someone posing as a legitimate institution in order to induce individuals into providing sensitive data such as personally identifiable information, banking and credit card details, and passwords\.
+Your EC2 instance is potentially trying to retrieve sensitive data stored on a phishing website\.
+Or your EC2 instance is attempting to setup a phishing website\.
+Your EC2 instance might be compromised\.
+For more information, see [Remediating a Compromised EC2 Instance](guardduty_remediate.md#compromised-ec2)\.

 ### UnauthorizedAccess:IAMUser/TorIPCaller<a name="unauthorized1"></a>